vzha2011/AICryptoInvestmentAdvice/README.md

 # AI Crypto Investment Advice
 This is an application built with React, Java, Spring Boot, The News API, and OpenAI Chat API to generate crypto investment advice.

-User could sign up, log in, and view the history of the advice generated.
+Users could sign up, log in, and view the history of the advice generated.

 Working to backtest the investment advice with historical crypto prices.